Macalester College: Civic engagement

-Macalester is one of only 360 institutions that have been awarded the Carnegie Community Engagement Classification for excellence in civic engagement.
-Civic engagement is a core component of a Macalester education and is included in its mission statement.
-The college actively encourages student dialogue by bringing in speakers, hosting an International Roundtable to bring distinguished international scholars to discuss emerging global issues, and hosting collective meetings such as Women of Color.
+Macalester is one of 360 institutions that have been awarded the Carnegie Community Engagement Classification for excellence in civic engagement.
+The college encourages student dialogue by bringing in speakers, hosting an International Roundtable to bring distinguished international scholars to discuss emerging global issues, and hosting collective meetings such as Women of Color.

 Macalester links academic learning to community involvement.
 In 2011–12, 16 departments offered 59 courses with civic engagement components.
 Each year approximately 200 students complete internships, 65% of which are in the nonprofit sector, schools, government, or the arts.
 Macalester also allows students to earn their work-study financial aid award while working at a local nonprofit or elementary school.

 Almost all students (96%) volunteer in the Twin Cities while at Macalester.
 Many student organizations encourage active civic engagement, including MPIRG, Maction, Queer Union (QU), Macalester Habitat for Humanity.

 Macalester is the primary financial contributor and sponsor of the Minnesota Institute for Talented Youth, which was founded in 1967 and has its main facilities in the Lampert Building.
 MITY provides two different gifted education programs during the summer and one on weekends during the academic year.
 Macalester also participates in Project Pericles, a commitment to further encourage civic engagement at the college.
 In 2000, Macalester signed the Talloires Declaration, making a commitment to environmental sustainability, as well as a sweatshop pledge, making a commitment to fair-labor practices in the purchase of college apparel.

 LGBTQ community

-Macalester is widely recognized as one of the most LGBTQ-friendly colleges in the nation.
 The Campus Pride Index awarded Macalester a full five out of five stars for LGBTQ-friendly campuses.
 In 2007, The Princeton Review named Macalester the most gay-friendly college in the nation.

-In order to be inclusive of all genders, Macalester has started an initiative to ensure access to single-stall and all-gender bathrooms across campus.
-It also offers all-gender housing on campus.
+Macalester has started an initiative to ensure access to single-stall and all-gender bathrooms across campus.

 Macalester has a student-powered Gender and Sexuality Resource Center that aims to build a culture of resistance against all forms of oppression.
-It also has many active LGBTQ student organizations and groups, including Queer Union, the Trans Identity Collective, Allies Project Training, and the Macalester Out and Proud Community.
+It also has active LGBTQ student organizations and groups, including Queer Union, the Trans Identity Collective, Allies Project Training, and the Macalester Out and Proud Community.

+Pipe band

+The college has a pipe band consisting of around 20 students, alumni, and community members.
+Bagpipes are performed at significant college events and are heard when applicants open their acceptance letters.
+Macalester offers students free bagpipes and lessons and has an official tartan plaid.
+In the 1930s, students jokingly brought bagpipes to campus as a reference to the college's Scottish name, which started the tradition.